slandau3/LawsForMe/README.txt

 WHEN CREATING AN ACCOUNT:
     - interests should be comma seperated

     - The algorithm to determine what laws affect what interests is fairly basic at the moment so there may be many keywords that don't give any interests.
-Some examples of interests that will definitely yield results are: internet, fishing
+Some examples of interests that will definitely yield results are: internet, fishing, nature, hacking, dogs, and animals

+    - NOTE: it takes a long time for the program to establish new interests that relate to laws so once you get to the home page you may need to wait and refresh a few times to see all the laws that correspond with your interests!
+The more interests you enter the longer it will take.

     - If you do not enter a firstname or lastname, the word "none" will be displayed in a forum comment, should you make one

     - Only username, password and interests are required to create an account!

 In the forums section you can sort discussions in various ways